sagar-jadhav/go-examples/format-verbs.md

 # Format Verbs

 Example demonstrates the use of fmt verbs in Go.
+Click [here](https://godoc.org/golang.org/x/exp/errors/fmt) to learn more

 ```go
 type Food struct {